 Limits of Confidentiality

-Parents or legal guardians of non-emancipated minor patients have the right to access the patients' records.
+Minors/ Guardianship Parents or legal guardians of non-emancipated minor students have the right to access records.